sequelize/sequelize/docs/docs/associations.md

 // You can also only retrieve certain fields of a associated object. project.getTasks({attributes: ['title']}).then(function(tasks) {
-    // retreive tasks with the attributes "title" and "id" })
+    // retrieve tasks with the attributes "title" and "id" })
 ```